rust-skia/rust-skia/README.md

 ### Skia

-If Skia does not build or needs to be configured differently, we support some customization support in `skia-bindings/build.rs`.
-For some more details about how to customize Skia builds, take a look at the [README of the skia-bindings package](skia-bindings/README.md).
+For situations in which Skia does not build or needs to be configured differently, we support some customization support in `skia-bindings/build.rs`.
+For more details about how to customize Skia builds, take a look at the [README of the skia-bindings package](skia-bindings/README.md).

 ### Feature `vulkan`